 Though we don't have the equipment to cut, form and heat temper glass we do have partners who fulfill these requirements and we expect to increase our use of glass in the future.

-ISO 12216 (the UK/EU standard that deals with marine windows and which is shortly to be replaced by a new version) allows the use of single (mono) pane and laminated glass, but only if all elements are heat tempered, ie toughened.
+ISO 12216:2019 (the UK/EU standard that deals with marine windows) allows the use of single (mono) pane and laminated glass, but suggests all elements are heat tempered, ie toughened.

 Tempering is typically the final stage after the outline has been cut and any machining/edge preparation completed.

 Toughened Glass (TG) is an excellent alternative to plastic as although it is heavier, thinner panes can be used.
 Its major plus is that it is much more difficult to scratch and won't craze due to UV damage like plastic.
 Unlike Polycarbonate it doesn't yellow either.
 Like Acrylic it will smash if it suffers a point impact and annoyingly it will shatter into many many small pieces which will probably end up in your bilge.
 But overall, for windows it offers the best longevity to the extent that when resealing windows we rarely have to replace the glass.
 Glass is also available in a small range of tints.